 Zulkardi added that there are three categories of learning environments, namely: (1) Computer-based learning environments.
 Students enter the learning environment with the help of computers.
 Some computer-based learning environments are open systems, and there is interaction between users; and (2) Classroom-based learning environment.
 This learning environment prioritizes classroom settings as its main environment.
 This classroom-based learning environment setting can be supported by various elements related to tools, environments, space, and time.
 Virtual learning environment.
-This learning environment uses Internet facilities.
-In a virtual learning environment, students interact with other participants through information devices innetwork facilities.
+This learning environment, students interact with other participants through information devices innetwork facilities.
 This technology is open and has good potential for the learning process (Zulkardi, 2002).